prashantbaghel-lab/Attendence/README.md

 4)pip manage.py migrate

-5) To the project server
+5) To Run the project server
    a) python manage.py runserver

 6)now we can test the endpoint in Postman